dynamixyz/Intuitive-Facial-Animation-Editing-based-on-a-Generative-RNN-Framework.github.io/index.md

 # Abstract

-<center> For the last decades, the concern of producing convincing facial animation has garnered great
+<p align="justify"> For the last decades, the concern of producing convincing facial animation has garnered great
 interest, that has only been accelerating with the recent explosion of 3D content in both entertainment and professional activities.
 The use of motion capture and retargeting has arguably become the dominant solution to address this demand.
 Yet, despite high level of quality and automation performance-based animation pipelines still require